wmurphyrd/colorplaner/cran-comments.md

 * The spelling of the flagged words is as intended
     * bivariate (correct)
     * choropleth (correct)
-    * colorplaner (package title)
     * ggplot (package title)

 ## Downstream dependencies
-There are no downstram dependencies for this package
+There are no downstream dependencies for this package